 Examples of feedback received

-Here are a few examples of both positive and negative feedback received in the past and how we worked with our care providers and customers to act on this.
+Here are a few examples of feedback received and how we worked with our care providers and customers to act on this.
 Names have been changed to protect confidentiality.

 Bill is a care home resident.
 His son contacted us to tell us what a difference his care home staff had made.
 Bill had been a bit withdrawn.
 Dave, one of the care home staff, was chatting to Bill about his life and discovered that Bill was a huge rugby fan and had played semi-professionally.
 Dave was also a huge rugby fan.
 He brought in his huge collection of Rugby programmes for Bill and they have since watched games together.
 Bill was delighted and became more like himself.
 Bill’s son wanted to thank Dave for making such a huge difference to his dad.
 We contacted the care home to say thank you and to make sure that Dave received the great feedback for going above and beyond.